s3mPr1linux/KALI_DOCKER/README.md

 ### Volumes

+docker volume create kali-root

 To avoid having to start from scratch when the container is deleted.

-/root — home dir for root (downloads, notes, source code etc.)
+/kali-root — home dir for root (downloads, notes, source code etc.)

 /var/lib/postgresql— Postgres database files (used by Metasploit)